 In the 1980’s textured breast implants were developed with a rough surface like sandpaper because research suggested that breast implants with a rough surface were less likely to cause capsular contracture.

-Textured Breast Implants versus Smooth Breast Implants and the rate of Capsular Contracture after Breast Augmentation.
+Textured vs Smooth Implants and the Rate of Capsular Contracture

 A research study published in the 1993 Journal Plastic and Reconstructive Surgery found that there were significantly fewer capsular contractures in patients receiving textured breast implants compared to those who received smooth implants.
 Another controlled study in the 1996 Journal of Plastic and Reconstructive Surgery had similar findings.
 However a prospective study published in the 1997 Journal of Plastic and Reconstructive Surgery found no difference in the rate of capsular contraction between textured and smooth implants.